SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - I wasn't a 'useless trainee' judge anymore, but now a chair who people depended on.
 - I felt this 'value' when juniors asked me for feedback on getting better.
 It made me feel like I was the shit, the man (narcissist again).

-_This is starting to get into the territory of altruism being selfish,
+~~This is starting to get into the territory of altruism being selfish, which is a debate of its own.~~

 Since they aren't fully qualified to give feedback, these motivations don't work for inexperienced judges.
 How then do we get them to enjoy judging?